 - How to Share your Audio with Two AirPods in iOS 13

-- How to Prevent Videos from Autoplaying in Photos App on iPhone and iPad
+- How to Turn Off Autoplay Videos on iPhone and iPad

 - How to Use Mouse with your iPad to Make the Most Out of It

 Do you find this feature useful?
 Or is it just another iOS 13 trinket?
-Share your feedback with us on Facebook, Twitter, and Telegram.
-Also, make sure to download our app to read other useful features Apple introduced in iOS 13 and iPadOS 13.
+Share your feedback with us in comment section.